digital-asset/daml/docs/source/getting-started/app-architecture.rst

   :end-before: -- ADDFRIEND_END

 DAML contracts are *immutable* (can not be changed in place), so the only way to "update" one is to archive it and create a new instance.
-That is what the ``AddFriend`` choice does: after checking some preconditions, it creates a new user contract with the new friend added to the list.
+That is what the ``AddFriend`` choice does: after checking some preconditions, it archives the current user contract and creates a new one with the extra friend added to the list.
-The ``choice`` syntax automatically includes the archival of the current instance.

-..
-TODO Update depending on consuming/nonconsuming choice.
+There is some boilerplate to set up the choice (full details in the :doc:`DAML reference </daml/reference/choices>`):

+    - We make contract archival explicit by marking the choice as ``nonconsuming`` and then calling ``archive self`` in the body (choices which aren't ``nonconsuming`` archive or *consume* the contract implicitly).
+    - The return type is ``ContractId User``, a reference to the new contract for the calling code.
+    - The new ``friend: Party`` is passed as an argument to the choice.
+    - The ``controller``, the party able to exercise the choice, is the one named on the ``User`` contract.

-Next we'll see how our DAML code is reflected and used on the UI side.
+Let's move on to how our DAML model is reflected and used on the UI side.

 TypeScript Code Generation
 ==========================